vanlykim/restaurant-app/README.md

 ## Usage

-Rename the .env.example to .env and add your environment varaibles.
+Rename the .env.example to .env and add your environment varaibles
-Rename the backend/config/config.example.json to backend/config/config.json and add your database configurations.

 ### Install dependencies